stackbit/create-stackbit-app/README.md

 # create-stackbit-app

-Run `npx create-stackbit-app` in your terminal and follow the prompts to create a new Stackbit application or add Stackbit into an existing site.
+Run `npx create-stackbit-app` in your terminal to create a new Stackbit application or add Stackbit into an existing site.